California is a state that evokes images of creativity, innovation, and natural beauty.

 Whatever your interests may be, California is full of adventure and beauty waiting to be explored.

-19. Taking a hot air balloon ride in Napa Valley
+19. Hot air balloon ride in Napa Valley

 Take in the stunning views of Napa Valley on a hot air balloon ride.
 As you soar above vineyards, mountains and forests, you will be mesmerized by the natural wonderland below.